hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 </my-card>
 ```

-Fire up your component, click the read more button, and lets review what's taking place!
+Fire up your component, click the read more button, and let's review what's taking place!

 1. To start off, the ```:host``` tag is the root style for your component.
 If we didn't have isolated CSS, we've be
 typing ```my-card { ...``` but this is already managed by the host tag for us.
 Any styles we apply to this tag will